Celestial Atlas

 Discovered (Sep 20, 1884) by Ralph Copeland (and later listed as NGC 6884)

-Per Dreyer, NGC 6884 (= Copeland, 1860 RA 20 05 59, NPD 43 57.2) is a "planetary nebula, stellar".
-The position precesses to RA 20 10 23.6, Dec +46 27 37, dead on the star in question, so the identification is certain.
-(For a discussion of the double listing, and of Pickering's ingenious way of detecting "stellar" planetaries, see NGC 6766.)
-As for many of the "stellar" planetaries discovered by Pickering and Copeland, NGC 6884 is hardly discernible from an ordinary star save with the use of filters.
+Physical Information: As for many of the "stellar" planetaries discovered by Pickering and Copeland, NGC 6884 is hardly discernible from an ordinary star except with the use of filters.
 A "blink" comparison, in which a filter which blocks out light not given off by clouds of interstellar gas, is the easiest way for an amateur observer to tell which of the numerous stars in the region is the planetary nebula.
 When using such a filter (an OIII filter is the one most commonly used) stars appear noticeably fainter, while nebulous objects are nearly as bright as without the filter; so switching back and forth, the observer looks for objects which "blink" brighter than their neighbors when using the filter.
 However, as shown in the images below, NGC 6884 does exhibit a nebular ring around the central star.
-The ring is so much fainter than the star that it would not be visible either visually, or in photographs taken with most amateur telescopes.
+The ring is so much fainter than the star that it would not be visible either visually or in photographs taken with most amateur telescopes.
 The "normal" planetary nebula (such as imaged by the HST in the last image below) is part of the stellar object at the center of the ring, and I have yet to find any reference to the ring in the literature.
 This does not mean that it does not exist, and is merely an "artifact"; it is probably a roughly spherical cloud of material ejected by the central star a few thousand years ago, now faded to insignificance.
-If so, it represents the eventual fate of all planetary nebulae -- to become so large, so rarefied, and so poorly illuminated that they fade and disappear, even as they continue to expand into interstellar space.
+If so, it represents the eventual fate of all planetary nebulae -- to become so large, rarefied, and poorly illuminated that they fade and disappear even as they continue to expand into interstellar space.
 The distance of objects such as NGC 6884 is typically more a matter of guesswork than direct observation, as the stars at their center are not Main Sequence stars, and have no "standard candle" to help us determine how bright they really are, and from that how far away they might be.
-In this case, studies of the expansion of the nebula (using HST images) by Palen et al yield distance estimates of 4 to 8 thousand light years; not a terribly precise value, but still better than nothing.
-Given that and the approximately 1.2 arcmin size of the outer ring, that structure is about 2 light years across; while the few arcsec apparent size of the "stellar" planetary corresponds to about a tenth of that value.
+In this case, studies of the expansion of the nebula (using HST images) by Palen et al yield distance estimates of 4 to 8 thousand light-years; not a terribly precise value, but still better than nothing.
+Given that and the approximately 1.2 arcmin size of the outer ring, the outer structure is about 2 light-years across, while the few arcsec apparent size of the "stellar" planetary corresponds to about a tenth of that value.

 DSS image of region near planetary nebula NGC 6884

-NGC 6885 (=
+NGC 6885 (probably =

 Discovered (Sep 9, 1784) by William Herschel (and later listed NGC 6885)